 The Members Own funds are committed to returning more to members – providing more appropriate products, better service and returning more of your premium dollar back to you in benefits.

-Year after year the research shows members are happier
+On average, the research shows members are happier year after year

-Occasional complaints about service or product are a fact of life for almost all businesses, but the Members Own funds receive fewer than their fair share of complaints than other funds.
+Occasional complaints about service or product are a fact of life for almost all businesses, but as a group the Members Own funds receive fewer than their fair share of complaints than other funds.

 5 of the top 6 funds in the 2015 IPSOS Net Promoter Score rankings were Members Own funds.
 Net Promoter Score is an indicator of a person’s likelihood of recommending a product or service to another person.
-Both Bupa and Medibank ranked below the industry average.
+The big for-profit companies ranked below the industry average.